-- > These consist of a conductor located in the gap of a permanent magnet.
-Motion of the conductor produces a voltage proportional to its velocity. - > In the moving-coil microphone the coil, often referred to as voice coil, is connected to a diaphragm actuated by the sound waves.

-hapt er10 Introduction to Digital Audio Motion of the coil induces a voltage proportional to its velocity.
-To obtain a frequency-independent sensitivity, the coil must respond to the sound pressure with frequency- independent sensitivity, the con must respond to the sound pressure with frequency- independent velocity.
+- These consist of a conductor located in the gap of a permanent magnet.
+Motion of the conductor produces a voltage proportional to its velocity. - In the moving-coil microphone the coil, often referred to as voice coil, is connected to a diaphragm actuated by the sound waves. - Motion of the coil induces a voltage proportional to its velocity.
+To obtain a frequencyindependent sensitivity, the coil must respond to the sound pressure with frequencyindependent velocity.